Dates and Eligibility

 The following are minimum requirements to participate in this program.
 Some requirements are set by the host country, the host university, or third-party providers.
 Most requirements must be met at the time you apply.
 However, you have until departure to meet class level and language requirements.
 If you have questions, a study abroad advisor on campus can help.

-Students studying Spanish as a second language are required to complete the intermediate series of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.
+Students studying Spanish as a second language are required to complete a minimum of no Spanish language instruction and a maximum of the 5th quarter or 3rd semester of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.

-Native/Heritage Spanish speakers with no formal study of Spanish are required to complete a minimum of one university level Spanish course for Native/Heritage speakers.
+Native/Heritage Spanish speakers with no formal study of Spanish are not required to meet the language prerequisites.
+In this program, you will enroll in a Spanish course specifically designed for Native/Heritage Speakers.